-Libraries maintaining meeting room facilities should develop and publish policy statements governing use.
-These statements can properly define time, place, or manner of use; such qualifications should not pertain to the content of a meeting or to the beliefs or affiliations of the sponsors.
-These statements should be made available in any commonly used language within the community served.
+Libraries offering meeting rooms and spaces should develop and publish policies governing use after consultation with legal counsel.
+These policies should properly define time, place, or manner of use; such restrictions should not pertain to the content of a meeting or to the beliefs or affiliations of the sponsors.
+Policies should be regularly reviewed with staff and made available to the public in all of the commonly used languages within the community served.

 Libraries should write policies in inclusive rather than exclusive terms.
 A policy that the library’s facilities are open “to organizations engaged in educational, cultural, intellectual, charitable, advocacy, civic, religious, or political activities” is an inclusive statement of the limited uses of the facilities.
 For example, if a library allows charities and sports clubs to discuss their activities in library meeting rooms, then the library should not exclude partisan political or religious groups from discussing their activities in the same facilities.
 If a library opens its meeting rooms to a wide variety of civic organizations, then the library may not deny access to a religious organization.

 Written policies may also include limitations on frequency of use and require adherence to the library’s behavior policy.6 The meeting room policy should also state whether meetings held in library spaces must be open to the public or if the library allows private events.
 Libraries may choose to offer space for public or private events unless restricted by state or local laws.
 The same standards and policies should apply to all meeting room uses.
 Library users should have a process through which they may appeal the denial of meeting room use.